-According to medical research, sunbathing is proved to be an effective remedy for dealing with severe skin issues.
-In the case of open wounds, sunlight at appropriate times can help with accelerated healing due to exposure to the heat.
+According to medical research, sunbathing is proven to be an effective remedy for dealing with severe skin issues.
+In the case of open wounds, sunlight at appropriate times can help with accelerated healing due to exposure to heat.
 Heat improves blood circulation to the wounded target, accelerating healing and wound closing.

-- Check on diabetes
+- Check on Diabetes

 With a daily sunbathing routine, you can keep a check on your diabetes levels on a daily basis.
 The reason behind this profound monitoring is the presence of vitamin D in the sunlight, which acts as the perennial for the production of body insulin.
 This specific compound can help in avoiding or controlling diabetes in the body.